 Part of Bank’s ‘share’ turned up in 2005 when Carisella’s estate came up for auction

 A triangle segment donated by Lt.
-Malcolm Sheehan also turned up in full colour for the 1st time since 1962.
+Malcolm Sheehan also showed up in full colour for the 1st time since 1962.
 It is noted as ‘piece of fabric evidencing straight style white-edged cross, over-painted on black cross of earlier style.’44

 A small sample sent to Carisella by the author’s grand-uncle Sapper William (‘Bill’) Christie, also went under the hammer.